-The internship program at the Zell Lurie Institute helps startup companies and venture capital firms hire Ross School of Business students for a 12-week hands-on work experience.
-This program gives students the opportunity to develop their entrepreneurial skills by accelerating the advancement of the host company.
-The student-initiated and self-hosted internships offer the opportunity for students to find a host company at which they wish to intern or to work on moving forward their own startup over the summer.
+The internship program at the Zell Lurie Institute helps startup companies and venture capital firms hire University of Michigan students for a 12-week hands-on work experience.
+This program gives students the opportunity to develop entrepreneurial skills while accelerating the advancement of the host company or their own venture.

-Host companies benefit from the knowledge and expertise of a Ross student.
-Interns are an excellent resource for leading essential projects for a startup company to reach the next stage in their business development.
-Within a venture capital firm, student interns add immediate value by performing due diligence and researching investment strategies in new markets.
+The host companies benefit from the knowledge and expertise of a University of Michigan student.
+Interns are an excellent resource for leading essential projects for a startup company to reach the next stage in business development.
+Within a venture capital firm, U-M student interns add immediate value by performing due diligence and researching investment strategies in new markets.

-Are you a startup company or venture capital firm interested in hosting a U-M Ross BBA or MBA intern?
-Learn more about the ZLI Internship Program by emailing email@example.com.
+Are you a startup company or venture capital firm interested in hosting a U-M intern?
+Learn more about the Zell Lurie Internship Program by emailing firstname.lastname@example.org.

 ZLI Internship Program Founders and Sponsors